hapax/hapax.github.io/assets/chance.md

 The configuration space $\mathcal{C} = [0, 1]$ is just the unit
 interval.
-Time is discrete, and at each step, we simply *double* the configuration and keep only the fractional part:
+Time is discrete, and at each step, we simply *double* the configuration and keep only the fractional part, denoted by "mod
+$1$".
+So we can describe the system by

 $$
 x_{n+1} = 2x_n \text{ mod } 1.